If you need to speak with WorkSafe ACT regarding your workplace claim, here are some useful contact details:

 What is worker’s compensation?

 If you get injured at work, your employer is required by law to pay for worker’s compensation payments to you.
-Each state and territory have its own regulations regarding its worker’s compensation scheme.
+Each state and territory have their own regulations regarding its worker’s compensation scheme.
 You could get hurt by:

 - One incident. e.g. hurting your back in a fall or getting burned by a chemical spillage